Hong Kong: Transport

 Although public transport systems handle most passenger traffic, there are over 500,000 private vehicles registered in Hong Kong.
-Automobiles drive on the left (unlike in mainland China), because of historical influence of the British Empire.
+Automobiles drive on the left (unlike in mainland China), because of the historical influence of the British Empire.
 Vehicle traffic is extremely congested in urban areas, exacerbated by limited space to expand roads and an increasing number of vehicles.
-More than 18,000 taxicabs, easily identifiable by their bright colour, are licensed to carry riders in the territory.
+More than 18,000 taxicabs, easily identifiable by their bright colours and taxi lights, are licensed to carry riders in the territory.
+Unlicensed ride-hailing services such as Uber exist in Hong Kong as well, with some operating with licensed taxis to legitimise their business in ride-sharing.
+Unlicensed drivers have been targeted by the government and taxi drivers in the past, mainly due to the lack of third-party insurance on passengers and taxi drivers fearing the competition from drivers of these ride-hailing services.
+In 2024, the government looked into legalising these services.

 Bus services operate more than 700 routes across the territory, with smaller public light buses (also known as minibuses) serving areas standard buses do not reach as frequently or directly.
-Highways, organised with the Hong Kong Strategic Route and Exit Number System, connect all major areas of the territory.
+Expressways and truck roads, organised with the Hong Kong Strategic Route and Exit Number System, connect all major areas of the territory.
 The Hong Kong–Zhuhai–Macau Bridge provides a direct route to the western side of the Pearl River estuary.

-Hong Kong International Airport is the territory's primary airport.
+Hong Kong International Airport is the territory's primary airport, replacing Kai Tak International Airport that ended its operation in 1998.
 Over 100 airlines operate flights from the airport, including locally based Cathay Pacific (flag carrier), Hong Kong Airlines, low-cost airline HK Express and cargo airline Air Hong Kong.
-It is the eighth-busiest airport by passenger traffic pre-COVID and handles the most air-cargo traffic in the world.
+It was the eighth-busiest airport by passenger traffic pre-COVID and handles the most air-cargo traffic in the world.
 Most private recreational aviation traffic flies through Shek Kong Airfield, under the supervision of the Hong Kong Aviation Club.

 The Star Ferry operates two lines across Victoria Harbour for its 53,000 daily passengers.
 Ferries also serve outlying islands inaccessible by other means.
 Smaller kai-to boats serve the most remote coastal settlements.
 Ferry travel to Macau and mainland China is also available.
 Junks, once common in Hong Kong waters, are no longer widely available and are used privately and for tourism.